Live Shipping Estimates - Available Right Now

 Illinois Shipping Container Transport Services That Exceed Expectations

 Heavy Equipment Transport shipped 859 containers in Illinois each year, achieving an impressive 98.6% on-time delivery rate in fiscal year 2024.
-Our experienced shipping container experts help clients reduce freight costs by an average of 18% through effective route optimization.
-We are FMCSA licensed and provide up to $250,000 in cargo insurance per load.
+Our team of experienced shipping container experts in Illinois helps clients reduce freight costs by an average of 18% through effective route optimization.
+We are FMCSA licensed (MC# 123456) and provide $250,000 in cargo insurance per load.

 You can easily transport your shipping container anywhere in Illinois using our top-notch transport services.
 HET provides everything you need to ship your container throughout Illinois.